benzkji/hosts-manager/README.md

 ## Install

     pip install hosts-manager
-    # sudo might be needed, when installing globally
+    # or, use --user, or sudo might be needed, when installing globally

 ## Usage